Your Transferable Skills in the Entertainment Industry Might Qualify You for These Other Roles

 How to find these jobs in your community

-How to create a resume that will capture an employers' attention
+How to create a resume in our resume builder that will capture an employers’ attention

 COVID-19 is disrupting the workforce, but it’s not changing the way employers evaluate candidates.
 An up-to-date resume is still the best way to show hiring managers why you are a great fit, no matter what job you’re applying for.